cymatiste/botinthewoods/README.md

 I haven't put any time yet into making it friendly for others to use.
 With any luck this will get refactored as I continue to play with it to make it more flexible for adaptation to other purposes.

-Feedback and suggestions are more than welcome; tweet or dm them to @asthesparksfly.
+Feedback and suggestions are more than welcome; tweet or dm them to https://twitter.com/asthesparksfly.

 ## To replicate:
 - install node